SkyPh03nix/KARL/README.md

 - correct player collision bounds

 Plans:
-- Make Player Costomizable by adding UI to change appearance (color, clothing skins, texture)
+- Make Player Customizable by adding UI to change appearance (color, clothing skins, texture)
 - Create inventory and make a portal gun which has to be equipped in order to place portals
 - Animate portal creation, create sprites for portal and portal gun
 - ???
 Local Multiplayer with customizable keybinds